Ranko Matasović: Biography

 Matasović was born and raised in Zagreb, where he attended primary and secondary school.
-In the Faculty of philosophy at the University of Zagreb he graduated in linguistics and philosophy, receiving an M.A. in linguistics in 1992 and a Ph.D. in 1995 under the supervision of Radoslav Katičić with the thesis A Theory of Textual Reconstruction in Indo-European Linguistics.
+In the Faculty of philosophy at the University of Zagreb, he graduated in linguistics and philosophy, receiving an M.A. in linguistics in 1992 and a Ph.D. in 1995 under the supervision of Radoslav Katičić with the thesis A Theory of Textual Reconstruction in Indo-European Linguistics.
 He has received research fellowships at the University of Vienna (1993) and the University of Oxford (1995), a post-doctoral Fulbright Fellowship at the University of Wisconsin during 1997/1998 (with Andrew Sihler as an advisor), and also an Alexander von Humboldt Foundation fellowship at the University of Bonn in 2002/2003.

 He currently holds a chair in the Department of Linguistics in the Faculty of Philosophy in Zagreb, where he teaches courses on comparative Indo-European grammar, Celtic studies, and language typology.
 His research interests include comparative Indo-European grammar (especially of Celtic and Balto-Slavic languages), language typology and syntax, and Latin, Celtic, and Hittite philology.
 He has contributed to the Indo-European Etymological Dictionary project organized by Leiden University with his Etymological Dictionary of Proto-Celtic.
 He has also published works on Armenian and Albanian, including the Arbanasi speech of the Albanian diaspora near Zadar.

-In 2002 he received an award from the Croatian Academy of Sciences and Arts for a lasting contribution to philology.
-In 2006 he became an associate member of the same institution and was promoted into a full member in 2012.
+In 2002, he received an award from the Croatian Academy of Sciences and Arts for a lasting contribution to philology.
+In 2006, he became an associate member of the same institution and was promoted into a full member in 2012.

+In 2022, he was elected a member of the Academia Europaea.